MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-hadoop-oms-log-analytics-use-queries.md

 In this section, we walk through the steps to look for specific metrics for your HDInsight cluster.

-1. In the Azure portal, open an HDInsight cluster blade that you associated with Azure Log Analytics.
+1. In the Azure portal, open an HDInsight cluster that you have associated with Azure Log Analytics.
 2. Click **Monitoring**, and the click **Open OMS Dashboard**.

     ![Open OMS dashboard](./media/hdinsight-hadoop-oms-log-analytics-use-queries/hdinsight-log-analytics-open-oms-dashboard.png "Open OMS dashboard")